A Proven Approach to Successful Leadership

-Paramhansa Yogananda sometimes wrote on practical, worldly subjects even though his primary interest was people’s spiritual lives.
-He always insisted, moreover, that the search for God includes uplifting one’s consciousness in everything one does.
-As he once told me, "You must be practical in your idealism."
+Paramhansa Yogananda sometimes wrote on practical, worldly subjects, even though his primary interest was people’s spiritual lives.
+He always insisted, moreover, that the search for God includes uplifting one’s consciousness in whatever one is doing.
+As he once said to me, “You must be practical in your idealism.”

-The Art of Supportive Leadership is such a book.
-My incentive for writing it was a visit to Australia in about 1980, during which I was called on to answer many questions about communities.
-I had been invited "down under" to speak on the need for communities.
-What I found were that people tended to be skeptical on the subject, especially about the role in communities of leadership.
+The Art of Supportive Leadership is one such book.
+My incentive for writing it began with a visit to Australia in about 1980, during which time people asked me many questions about communities.
+I found a high degree of skepticism among them, especially on the subject of leadership in communities.

 I’ve never read any books on leadership, and had therefore to speak from my experience.
 My audiences appreciated the answers I gave to their questions.
 After my return to America, it occurred to me that this subject needed a new approach everywhere.